mehulagg/gitlab/doc/administration/reference_architectures/3k_users.md

-If maintaining a high level of uptime for your GitLab environment isn't a requirement, or if you don't have the expertise to maintain this sort of environment, we recommend using the non HA [2,000-user reference architecture](2k_users.md) for your GitLab installation.
+If maintaining a high level of uptime for your GitLab environment isn't a requirement, or if you don't have the expertise to maintain this sort of environment, we recommend using the non-HA [2,000-user reference architecture](2k_users.md) for your GitLab installation.
 If HA is still a requirement, there's several supported tweaks you can make to this architecture to reduce complexity as detailed here.